alisengur/ios-map-app/README.md

 # iOS Map Application

-A simple ios map application that takes user location, also can select and save different locations.
+A simple ios map application that takes user location, selects and saves different locations.

 ## The following were used when developing the app
 - MapKit